harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-10-making-an-even-more-useful-covid-19-tracker-with-node-js.md

 ### Displaying the Global Summary

-To display the new Global Summary data, we will add a new section above the list of countries in the **home.pug** template.
+To display the new Global Summary data, add a new section above the list of countries in the **home.pug** template.

 ```
     .centered